JaimeFinstock/HamComSDR/README.md

 Goals:

-RX voice and data on bands 160m to 23cm, and all intermediate bands TX voice and data on bands 160m to 23cm, and all intermediate bands
+RX voice and data on bands 160m to 23cm, and all intermediate bands <br>
+TX voice and data on bands 160m to 23cm, and all intermediate bands

 Opperating the following modes and modulations: